yangsec888/www_wmap/Readme.md

 ### Usage
 Under the home page, click on "Start" button to start.
 Follow the on-screen instructions, in order to launch a successfully WMAP discovery.
 The discovery result should be tracked under the "Discovery" menu tab.

+### LDAP Support
+The application use [devise_ldap_authenticatable](https://github.com/cschiewek/devise_ldap_authenticatable) module for Enterprise Single-Sign-On support.
+You would need to customize the [ldap.yml](config/ldap.yml) file for such integration.

 ### To Dos